Flowers in Antarctica | How Climate Change Is Changing Antarctica’s Ecosystem

 Warming temperatures

-Scientists have pointed out that the Antarctic peninsula is among the rapidly warming zones on the planet.
+Scientists have pointed out that the Antarctic Peninsula is among the rapidly warming zones on the planet.
 Warming has also led to a high growth rate of mosses across the frozen land.
 In fact, the plant cover on the continent has risen sharply in the last four decades.
 For frequent visitors to the continent, such changes are more observable.

 Accelerated growth rates of flowers in Antarctica